Trying to eat some non-edible objects is normal for dogs as they want to know the new world and eat what they find.

 2. Make your dog understand that “drop it” and “leave it” are commands that can be issued at any time.
 Every dog should have this knowledge.

-3. Throughout the day, give your dog more opportunities for physical and mental stimulation.
+3. Throughout the day, give your dog more physical and mental stimulation opportunities.
 An overworked and overstimulated dog is less likely to savor treats.

 4. Supply more stimulation and activity to your dog.
 This may help to overcome their eating of everything.

-5. If it occurs because of nutritional deficiency it can be covered up.
-With the help of supplements of missing nutrients or switching diet.
+5. If it occurs because of nutritional deficiency it can be covered up with the help of supplements for missing nutrients or switching diets.

 Some medical treatments are also available apart from these.
 If pica is left untreated it can create openings for other fatal diseases so, pica must be cured.

-Consult your dog’s veterinarian for an in-depth examination to search for symptoms of sickness or to talk about remedies to behavioral issues such as stress or anxiety.
+Consult your dog’s veterinarian for an in-depth examination to search for symptoms of sickness or to talk about remedies for behavioral issues such as stress or anxiety.

 That’s all we had to say.

-Answer: If pica is left untreated, it offers a major risk that might be fatal if not addressed.
+If pica is left untreated, it offers a significant risk that might be fatal if not addressed.
 Toxic substances, germs, or harmful compounds could be present in the substances eaten.

-Answer: In order to treat pica, it is necessary to address the individual’s conduct, their environment.
+To treat pica, it is necessary to address the individual’s conduct, in their environment.
 In one type of treatment, pica-related conduct is associated with negative consequences or punishment (mild aversion therapy).
 Afterward, the dog is rewarded for eating typical foods.